 Make a Smaller Survival Kit for Teachers

 Don’t think that you have to create a giant gift basket filled to the brim… a smaller teacher survival kit would also be hugely appreciated by your child’s teacher.
-Instead of buying a bin or basket for all the goodies, just get one item from each gift category, and add them to a party favor-style clear cellophane bag.
+Instead of buying a bin or basket for all the goodies, just get a few items, and add them to a party favor-style clear cellophane bag.

 Here’s a smaller Teacher Survival Kit that I created for about $6: